PhoenixPan/JavaCookBook/Practice.md

 # Q1: Element dedupilication in an array
 1. Use slow and fast pointers to distinguish processed and unprocessed elements;

+All elements on the left side of slow pointer (inclusive) will be returned.
 ## Q1.1: Retain one of each in a sorted array
 ```
 public void deduplication(int[] input) {